steveklabnik/steveklabnik.com/src/pages/writing/using-buck-to-build-rust-projects.md

 ### `.gitignore`

-A very simple `.gitignore` will be created, that contains one line: `buck-out`.
+A very simple `.gitignore` will be created, that contains one line: `/buck-out`.
 This is where buck stores artifacts produced by your builds, so we don't want that checked into version control.